Our environmental corporate objectives

-The Service reports annually on our 4 Strategic Aims: Our People, Our Communities, Our Environment and Our Future.
-The Service Improvement and Wellbeing Objectives Annual Assessment identifies how we have contributed to the Well-being goals for the previous year as set out within the Well-being of Future Generations (Wales) Act 2015.
+The Service reports annually on our 4 Strategic Aims within the Service Improvement and Wellbeing Objectives Annual Assessment.
+This Report identifies how we have contributed to the Well-being goals for the previous year as set out within the Well-being of Future Generations (Wales) Act 2015.

 In Spring 2020, Mid and West Wales Fire and Rescue Service published our first Section 6 duty under the Environment (Wales) Act 2016 Report (PDF, 3.33Mb). which was required under Part 1, Section 6 of the Environment (Wales) Act 2016.
 This report outlined what we as a Service are doing to protect and enhance biodiversity on our land and through our activities.

 An updated Report is required to be published every 3 years to highlight progress.
 To help the Service work towards the objectives within this S6 Report, a Biodiversity Action Plan 2020- 2023, was also published with 5 main objectives aimed at guiding the Service to enhance and encourage biodiversity across our estate.

 Read our first Biodiversity Action Plan (PDF, 3.56Mb)